core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #discovery-pub-sub title="Group Observation Discovery in a Pub-Sub Scenario"}

 With this information from the topic discovery step, the client can already set up its multicast address and start receiving multicast notifications for the group observation in question.
-Clients that are not directly able to listen to multicast notifications can instead rely on a proxy to do so on their behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).

 In heavily asymmetric networks like municipal notification services, discovery and notifications do not necessarily need to use the same network link.
 For example, a departure monitor could use its (costly and usually-off) cellular uplink to discover the topics it needs to update its display to, and then listen on a LoRA-WAN interface for receiving the actual multicast notifications.